getify/Functional-Light-JS/manuscript/ch3.md

 Again, stop and re-read those code snippets to make sure you understand what's going on there.

+I> ## Note
+I>
-**Note:** Version 2 has an extra layer of function wrapping involved.
+I> Version 2 has an extra layer of function wrapping involved.
 That may smell strange and unnecessary, but this is just one of those things in FP that you'll want to get really comfortable with.
 We'll be wrapping many layers of functions onto each other as we progress through the text.
 Remember, this is *function*al programming!

 Let's take a look at another example of the usefulness of partial application.
 Consider an `add(..)` function which takes two arguments and adds them together: